Levy on gas suppliers

 The annual scheme schedule sets out an administrative timetable for each year, and provides suppliers with advance notice of key dates including when:

-- Meter point data must be confirmed by all suppliers
+- Meter point data must be submitted by all suppliers

-- Notifications will be issued by Ofgem confirming the value of levy payments due
+- Notifications will be issued by Ofgem confirming credit cover requirements and the value of levy payments due

-- Levy payments must be paid by scheme suppliers
+- Levy payments must be paid by obligated suppliers

 - Notification must be provided by a supplier expecting to be provisionally exempt in the next scheme year

-We may, if necessary, amend some of the dates within the scheme schedule after it has been published (those described as variable dates within the regulations), and if we do so, we must provide one month’s notice of any change.
+We may, if necessary, amend some of the dates within the scheme schedule after it has been published (those referred to as variable dates within the regulations), and if we do so, we must provide one month’s notice of any change.